Job Title: Care Coordinator (part-time)

 Key Skills and Attributes

-- Strong commitment to the mission of Heart of Mary House House
+- Strong commitment to mission of Heart of Mary House House

-- Able to cope with family and resident’s emotional stress
+- Able to cope with family emotional stress

-- Possess flexibility and cooperate in fulfilling role obligations, taking personal responsibility for the role within organization and its affect on success of the program.
+- Is flexible and cooperative in fulfilling role obligations, taking personal responsibility for role within organization and its affect on success of the program.
 Expected to consistently provide input, feedback, and innovative ideas to continually improve practices

-- Able to initiate and collaborate work activities alongside team members; frequently adjusting priorities, with excellent observation and communication skills
+- Ability to initiate and collaborate work activities alongside team members; frequently adjusting priorities, with excellent observation and communication skills

 - Possesses and maintains good physical stamina and mental health.
 While performing the duties of this job, the employee is regularly required to sit, stand, walk, lift, push, pull, stoop, kneel, reach high areas, and/or crouch